 Kids love touchscreens.
 They are accessible and intuitive to use.
 That makes tablets ideal for learning and for play.
 The Android platform offers some really great apps for kids and manufacturers are starting to see the potential for dedicated child-friendly devices.
 That means you can reclaim your Galaxy S3 or your Nexus 7 and keep the kids happy with a tablet of their own.

-We thought we’d take a look at some of the dedicated Android tablets for kids that are now hitting the market.
+We thought we’d take a look at some of the dedicated best Android tablets for kids that are now hitting the market.
 It’s worth considering one for your child for a number of reasons.
 They can help children to learn about various subjects, improve their motor skills, spark their creativity, and keep them amused on road trips or while you cook dinner.

 The question is – are these dedicated child-friendly Android tablets worth getting as opposed to a standard Android tablet with the right collection of apps?
 Considering that you can install parental control apps and limit what your kids do with a standard Android tablet, the limitations of dedicated tablets for kids might be enough to make you think twice.
 Let’s take a closer look at what’s on offer.